Middlesex (novel): Honors and adaptation

 The novel received the Ambassador Book Award, Spain's Santiago de Compostela Literary Prize, and the Great Lakes Book Award.
 In 2003, it was a finalist in the fictional category of the National Book Critics Circle Award.
 Middlesex was also a finalist for the Lambda Literary Award, which is given to LGBT literature.
 In 2003, the novel was shortlisted for but did not win the International Dublin Literary Award.
 Entertainment Weekly, the Los Angeles Times, and The New York Times Book Review considered Middlesex to be one of the best books in 2002.
 In 2007, Oprah Winfrey chose Middlesex to be discussed in her book club.
 Eugenides was a guest on Oprah's show with several intersex individuals who told stories about their lives.
 In 2011, Eugenides was interviewed by University College London English professor John Mullan in The Guardian Book Club.
+In 2024, the New York Times ranked it as #59 of the best 100 books of the 21st century.

 The audiobook version of Middlesex was released by Macmillan Audio in September 2002.
 Read by Kristoffer Tabori, the audiobook has 28 sides, each side having a unique style of introductory music that complements the atmosphere and plot of the saga.
 In 2003, the audiobook received an Audie Award in the "unabridged fiction" category.

 Critical reception

 Some critics were dissatisfied with the scope of the novel.

 Daniel Mendelsohn of The New York Times Book Review wrote that thematically, there was no reason that a Greek should be an intersex or vice versa and that Eugenides had two disconnected stories to tell.
 Clay Risen of Flak Magazine believed that the immigrant experience was the "heart of the novel", lamenting that it minimized the story of Callie/Cal who is such a "fascinating character that the reader feels short-changed by his failure to take her/him further."
 Risen wished to read more about the events between Cal's adolescence and adulthood, such as Cal's experience in college as an intersex person as well as the relationships he had.
 The Washington Post's Lisa Zeidner opined that Eugenides purposefully devised this asymmetry.
 Stewart O'Nan of The Atlantic also felt that the brief description of Callie's childhood was lacking; the book "gloss[es] over" how her mother did not recognize that Callie had male genitalia when she was washing or clothing Callie.
 Further, O'Nan characterized Cal's relationship with the Japanese-American photographer Julie as "underdeveloped", causing the reader not to experience its entirety.
 Michelle Vellucci of People had the same view about the novel's end, writing that the conclusion felt "rushed".